fnalways/terminus-docs/docs/developer/install/cli/download.md

 # `olares backups download`

 ## Synopsis
 The `download` subcommand downloads the Restic dependency tool.
-Restic is required for performing backup and restore operations, and this command ensures the tool is available on your system.
+Restic is required for performing backup and restore operations, as well as managing snapshots.

 ```bash
 olares-cli olares backups download [options]